Zeranny/ezedits-wiki/commands/structures/placement-parameters.md

 ### Orientation (advanced): `-k <orientationAxis>` and `-c <orientationAngle>`

-Defining an orientation means defining which internal coordinate system the structure has.
+Setting an orientation means defining which internal coordinate system the structure has.
 That coordinate system is then used in the random flips/rotations and during alignment.
-Defining an orientation is "defining which way is up and which way is forward".
+_Defining an orientation is "defining which way is up and which way is forward"_

-On orientation is set by a rotation axis (`-k <direction>`) and a rotation angle (`-c <angle>`).
+Orientation is set by a rotation axis (`-k <direction>`) and a rotation angle (`-c <angle>`).

-The rotation works identically to `//ezd rotate`.
+_The rotation works identically to `//ezd rotate`_

-By default, the rotation axis `-k` is `y` or `up` and the rotation angle `-c` is `0`, and thus, does nothing.
+By default, the rotation axis `-k` is `y` or `up` and the rotation angle `-c` is `0`, which means no rotation.

 For example, if you set the rotation axis to `-k x` and the rotation angle to `-c 90` then your structure is rotated to the side.
-Its eastern side will now be its top side and so on.
+Its Eastern side will now be its top side and so on.

 ***